-morphology, Considering its Siberian only reaches full maturity around 3 years of age.
+Considering its morphology, the Siberian only reaches full maturity around 3 years of age.
 Males are noticeably larger than females.

-colourpoint Siberians traditionally called "Neva Masquerade Siberians".
+Nota: colourpoint Siberians are traditionally called "Neva Masquerade Siberians".

 Head: the shape of the head is a modified wedge, large with rounded contours.
 Viewed from the front, the cheekbones are neither high set nor prominent.
 The skull is broad and almost flat.
 Viewed from the side, the forehead is slightly rounded and continued by a slight curve between the eyes.
 The nose is medium in length and flat.